devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

 Next you need to associate our new branch with GitHub Pages for the jwt-pizza repository.

-1. Select the `Setting` option form the main navigation.
+1. Select the `Setting` option from the main navigation.
 1. Select the `Pages` option from the left hand navigation.
 1. Select the `Source` option and verify that `Deploy from a branch` is selected
    > ![GitHub Pages settings](gitHubPagesSettings.png)